 - For troubleshooting of a less voltage circuit’s practical model of a diode is the best option.

-- Friends if you have to design a basic circuit of diode than you should prefer a practical diode model.
+- Friends if you have to design a basic circuit of a diode then you should prefer a practical diode model.

 Complete Diode Model

-- Now we discuss the complete model of diode that has potential barriers and dynamic forward resistance.
+- Now we discuss the complete model of the diode with diode models in basic electronics that have potential barriers and dynamic forward resistance.

-- In this model, the reason of reverse resistance inclusion is that this resistance provides a path for the reverse current movement.
+- In this model, the reason for reverse resistance inclusion is that this resistance provides a path for the reverse current movement.

 - In the given figure, two circuits are shown for a complete model of a diode.
-The circuit denoted as (a) shown the complete model for forward bias and circuit denoted as (b) describe the reverse-biased complete model.
+The circuit denoted as (a) shows the complete model for forward bias and the circuit denoted as (b) describes the reverse-biased complete model.

-- While in reverse biased condition diode is operating like open circuit switch and has reverse interior resistance in parallel.
+- While in reverse biased condition diode operates like an open circuit switch and has reverse interior resistance in parallel.

 - In reverse biasing potential barrier is not included as it does not have any effect in this biasing.